 The initial steps of multinational businesses into blockchain include the creation of their own blockchain based corporate coins or currencies.
 These currencies can be used to transfer value across their businesses on a global level.
 They also allow transacting with supply chains without friction or cost of third-party reconciliation.
 With time, central banks are also expected to become involved, by introducing their own means of exchange – based on blockchain to support the convertibility into official currencies.

 Fraud prevention, cyber security and data protection

-Human Resource management in an organisation involves a wealth of sensitive personal data and high volume financial transactions.
+Human Resource management in an organization involves a wealth of sensitive personal data and high volume financial transactions.
 This increases the significance of Blockchain and its functions in the field.
 The implementation of consensus in Blockchain helps in security and negates the chances of fraud.

 Cyber risks largely emerge from an underlying lack of transparency in data and systems.
 The introduction of a Blockchain-based management system addresses the challenges of cyber-attacks.
-This can be particularly helpful in smaller organisations many of which are underprepared to handle cyber threats.
+This can be particularly helpful in smaller organizations many of which are underprepared to handle cyber threats.